ruimashita/aioseo-multibyte-descriptions/readme.txt

 == Installation ==

-   1. Download and Unzip
+1. Download and Unzip.
-   2. Upload the aioseo-multibyte-descriptions foldero to your WordPress plugins directory inside of wp-content.
+1. Upload the aioseo-multibyte-descriptions foldero to your WordPress plugins directory inside of wp-content.
       (/wp-content/plugins/aioseo-multibyte-descriptions).
-   3. Activate the plugin.
+1. Activate the plugin.
-   4. etting the plugin options.
+1. Setting the plugin options.

 == Changelog ==

+= 0.0.4 =
+* Edit readme.txt

 = 0.0.3 =
 * Add readme.txt